brotatotes/bht-automation/bht gen 3/Luke/Chapter 11/Luke 11 3 bht.md

 3. "probably this prayer was never used in the Christian assemblies but in its present form, as we find it in Matthew, while in Luke it has been allowed to stand as originally uttered."

 ### Marvin Vincent:
 1. "The familiar rendering, daily, which has prevailed uninterruptedly in the Western Church from the beginning, is a fairly adequate representation of the original."
-2. "It would be profitless to the English reader to go into the discussion.
-A scholar is quoted as saying that the term is 'the rack of theologians and grammarians.'"
+2. "No doubt it would mean the following day; but supposing it to be used before dawn, it would designate the day then breaking" (the coming day).
-3. "If the prayer were said in the evening, no doubt it would mean the following day; but supposing it to be used before dawn, it would designate the day then breaking" (the coming day)."
+3. "If the command not to be anxious is tantamount to a prohibition against prayer for the object about which we are forbidden to be anxious, then not only must we not pray for tomorrow's food, but we must not pray for food at all."

 ### Philip Schaff:
 1. Luke 11:3.
 This verse may be thus more exactly translated: ‘our sufficient (or needful) bread give us for the day.’